iXab3r/EyeAuras.Wiki/scripting/examples/basic/hello-world.md

 ## Voila!
 ![](https://i.imgur.com/JeZXXU8.png)

-Congratulations, this was officially the first step towards powerful scripts of the future.
+Congratulations, this was officially the first step towards mighty scripts of the future.

 # Oh, Manually Clicking Run Isn't Cool

-To make it a bit more interesting, let's set up our script to run only when a specific key is pressed, for example, let it be `F1`.
+To make it a bit more interesting, let's set up our script to run only when a specific key, for example, `F1`, is pressed.

 ## Adding the HotkeyIsActive Trigger to the Aura
 ![](https://i.imgur.com/j7ma0e1.png)

-## Switching it to `Click/Hold` mode and setting it to `F1`
+## Switching it to `Click/Hold` mode and specifying `F1`
 ![](https://i.imgur.com/s3eKrnp.png)

 `Click/Hold` is used to deactivate the trigger immediately after pressing.
 So, by pressing `F1` twice, we will execute our script twice.
 The `Toggle` mode would toggle the trigger on and off with each press.
-Since our action is in the OnEnter block, double pressing would execute our script only **once**.
+Since our action is in the OnEnter block, pressing twice would execute our script only **once**.

-## All Set!
+## That's It!
-Now, every time you press `F1`, your script will print to the `Event Log`.
-Of course, this is not the most exciting thing we can do, but we'll explore more in the following examples.
+Now, every time you press `F1`, your script will print in the `Event Log`.
+Of course, this might not be the most exciting thing we can do, but more on that in the following examples.